telerik/blazor-docs/knowledge-base/editor-get-selection.md

 ## Solution

-In order to receive the selected (highlighted) content of the Editor, you should use JavaScript.
+In order to receive or modify the selected (highlighted) content of the Editor, you need to use JavaScript.
+The `selection` object is inherently JavaScript-based because HTML editing is based on the rich text editing engine of the browser, and so it has no .NET counterpart.

 Since the Editor has two different edit modes - [Div]({%slug editor-edit-modes-div%}) and [Iframe]({%slug editor-edit-modes-iframe%}), the examples below will showcase how to get the selected text for both of them.

 ## Examples